+(a)

-(a) consolidated financial information is included as a separate section of this annual Report of Independent Registered Public Accou Report of Independent Registered Public Accounting Firm Consolidated Financial Statements Consolidated Balance Sheets as of December 3 , 2011 and 2010 39 Consolidated Statements of Operations for the y December 31, 2011, 2010 and 2009 ears ended 40 Consolidated Statements of Comprehensive Inco for the years ended December 31, 2011, 20 me 10 and 2009 41 Consolidated Statements of Changes in Equity for the years ended December 31, 2011, 20 10 and 2009 42 Consolidated Statements of Cash Flows for the years ended December 31, 2011, 2010 and 2009 Notes to Consolidated Financial Statements 45 2.
-Financial Statement Schedules - Schedule III - Real Estate and Accumulated D ntsepreciation 94 All other schedules are omitted since the require or is not present in amounts sufficient to rec 3.
-Exhibits - The exhibits listed on the accompanying Ind ex to Exhibits are filed as part of this report 34
+I. Financial Statements - F The following consolidated financial information is included as a separate section of this annual report on Form 10-K. Report of Independent Registered Public Accounting Firm Consolidated Financial Statements Consolidated Balance Sheets as of December 31, 2011 and 2010 Consolidated Statements of Operations for the years ended December 31, 2011, 2010 and 2009 Consolidated Statements of Comprehensive Income for the years ended December 31, 2011, 2010 and 2009 Consolidated Statements of Changes in Equity for the years ended December 31, 2011, 2010 and 2009 Consolidated Statements of Cash Flows for the years ended December 31, 2011, 2010 and 2009 44 Notes to Consolidated Financial Statements 45 2.
+Financial Statement Schedules - Schedule II -Valuation and Qualifying AccountsSchedule III -Real Estate and Accumulated DepreciationSchedule IV -Mortgage Loans on Real Estate 94 All other schedules are omitted since the required information is not present or is not present in amounts sufficient to require submission of the schedule.

+3. Exhibits -